reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

 > once you listen to the “sonified” data from enough files, commonalities start to become apparent…\[and] the process of finding these sounds is also fairly slow and painstaking.

 In addition to simply speeding up the search for interesting files, automation also makes it more practical to “audition” different *ways* of importing a given interesting file.
-I usually convert the data into an audio file in which each “sample” is a [16-bit integer](https://en.wikipedia.org/wiki/Audio_bit_depth) — in many cases, I find I like the sound result of this best.
+I usually convert the data into an audio file in which each “sample” is a [16-bit integer](https://en.wikipedia.org/wiki/Audio_bit_depth)—in many cases, I find I like the sound result of this best.
 However, treating it as an 8-bit, 24-bit or 32-bit integer (or some of the more unique sample formats available in Audacity, such as [ADPCM](https://en.wikipedia.org/wiki/Differential_pulse-code_modulation)) can give additional variety and get around the sonic commonalities I mentioned.

 <aside id="adpcm" class="post-body-aside">